 The Show Place Ice Cream Parlour

 Join the famous singing Waitri for ice cream, music, and fun at the Surflight Theatre in Long Beach Island.
 Enjoy theatrically themed ice cream concoctions like The Phantom of the Opera (a luscious chocolate and hot fudge combo), The Sound of Music (vanilla and peach layered with strawberry sauce), and many more.
 The Show Place has been open since 1975, and the entertainment and ice cream are showstoppers.
 Don’t miss out on their Sing-A-Grams.

 The Hobby Horse Ice Cream Parlor

 You can’t miss this ice cream shop in New Jersey while driving along Ocean Avenue in Ocean City – look for the large carousel horse.
-This family-owned establishment not only sells ice cream (30-plus flavors to make your mouth water), but it offers specialty sundaes.
-Try Duke’s Famous Banana Split with vanilla, chocolate, and strawberry ice cream smothered in chocolate sauce, with bananas, strawberry, and pineapple; or indulge in the Dark Side of the Moon with two scoops topped with hot fudge, chocolate chips, whipped cream, homemade chocolate-dipped wafer cookie and, of course, a cherry.
-The menu also includes gelato, yogurt, peanut butter balls, milk and dark chocolate-covered pretzels, and pound cake.
+This family-owned establishment sells ice cream (30-plus flavors to make your mouth water) and is known for its specialty sundaes.
+Try Duke’s Famous Banana Split with vanilla, chocolate, and strawberry ice cream smothered in chocolate sauce, with bananas, strawberry, and pineapple, or indulge in the Dark Side of the Moon with two scoops topped with hot fudge, chocolate chips, whipped cream, homemade chocolate-dipped wafer cookie and, of course, a cherry.
+The menu includes gelato, yogurt, peanut butter balls, milk and dark chocolate-covered pretzels, and pound cake.

 800 Ocean Ave., Ocean City, NJ 08226